acteng/atip-data-prep/README.md

 some number of output files, based on the batch size.
 1 area at a time is slow, but too many at once will consume lots of RAM.

+## Boundary definitions for scheme sketcher

+Boundaries for the route sketcher first require you to get the output of [this repo](https://github.com/acteng/boundaries).
+Put the outputs (`lads.geojson`, and `transport_authorities.geojson`) into `layers/input/` and then run the `generate_layers.py` script with appropriate arguments (explained below).
+Then take the outputs from that (`x_reprojected.geojson` and `y_reprojeced.geojson`)and put them in `fix_boundaries/input/`.
+Finally you can run `npm run concat-and-reduce-fidelity` to produce the `authorities.geojson` file used by ATIP Scheme Sketcher (can be used by putting it in the `assets/` directory in ATIP repo), and updating route snapper apporpriately (below).
+You may also want to use a minifier because by default it won't be minified.

 ## Route snapper

 ATIP's route snapper tool loads a binary file per authority area.